 - When a company carried out workforce reduction due to a recession, business slump, etc., a dismissal in this case is referred to as a dismissal for the purposes of restructuring. - Whether such a dismissal is valid or not is judged in the light of the following matters. - i.
-Necessity of workforce reduction ii.
-Efforts to avoid dismissal

-It must be based on needs serious enough to carry out workforce reduction measures in the light of company management such as recession, business slump, etc.
+Necessity of workforce reduction - It must be based on needs serious enough to carry out workforce reduction measures in the light of company management such as recession, business slump, etc.